Tomographer/tomographer/doc/py/index.rst

 Tomographer Python Interface (|version|)
 ========================================

-The `tomographer` package: Practical, Reliable Error Bars in Quantum Tomography.
+The `tomographer` package provides tools for practical and reliable error bars in quantum tomography.

 These Python bindings provide an easy-to-use interface to the underlying C++ routines.
 If you are interested, :tomocxx:`here is the API documentation for